TREASURIES-Yields fall as investors stay cautious after Fed stimulus

 By Kate Duguid

-NEW YORK, March 23 (Reuters) - U.S. Treasury yields were lower on Monday as investors worried about the economic crisis underway, even after the Federal Reserve announced enormous stimulus measures to combat the blow dealt to the U.S. economy by the coronavirus pandemic.
+NEW YORK, March 23 (Reuters) - Treasury yields fell on Monday as investors kept buying safe-haven assets like government bonds even after the Federal Reserve announced enormous stimulus measures to combat the blow dealt to the U.S. economy by the coronavirus pandemic.

-The U.S. central bank on Monday said it would begin backstopping an unprecedented range of credit for households, small businesses and major employers in an effort to offset “severe disruptions” to the economy caused by the coronarvirus outbreak.
+The central bank said it would backstop an unprecedented range of credit for households, small businesses and major employers in an effort to offset “severe disruptions” to the economy caused by the outbreak.

 At the long end of the curve, yields remained well above the all-time lows plumbed on March 9.
-The two-year yield, which is particularly sensitive to changes in monetary policy, was approaching but had not yet hit its lowest since October 2014.
+The two-year yield, which is particularly sensitive to changes in monetary policy, was close to its lowest since October 2014.

 “At the end of the day, the Fed’s injections announced Monday are designed to backstop liquidity in market functioning but cannot avert the economic calamity that’s already underway,” said Jon Hill, U.S. rates strategist at BMO Capital Markets.